 You can’t miss the vibrant Piazza del Popolo!
 This lively square is the beating heart of Orvieto and a perfect spot to soak up the local atmosphere.

-Piazza del Popolo is also a popular spot for events and markets, so you might stumble upon a lively festival (like their Christmas Market) or a bustling market day as I did!
+Piazza del Popolo is also a popular spot for events and markets, so you might stumble upon a lively festival (like their Christmas Market) or a busy market day as I did!

 A smaller, yet still picturesque square Piazza della Repubblica exudes an old-world charm.
 One of the notable landmarks on the square is the beautiful 12th-century Chiesa di Sant’Andrea.
 What makes this church unique is its distinctive decagonal bell tower.